Parents Page FAQs

 The RoSA records grades and/or participation in courses right up to a student leaving school, giving them a more meaningful record of their academic achievements.
 These grades are awarded by teachers and monitored by the Board to ensure that students receive fair and consistent recognition for their work.Visit the RoSA section for an overview of this credential and how students obtain it.

 - What do students have to do to gain the HSC?

 How your HSC works is a step-by-step guide to the HSC, from enrolment through to the HSC results.

-- Can schools stop students from doing the subjects they choose?
+- Can schools stop students from doing the courses they choose?

-- The Board of Studies makes its syllabuses available to all schools in NSW.
+- BOSTES makes its syllabuses available to all schools in NSW.
 However, each school determines its own timetable based on the resources available to it and this includes the number of courses available to students.
 Any problems associated with subject choice for individual students need to be resolved with the school.

-- Who decides which subjects a school offers?
+- Who decides which courses a school offers?

 - Each school principal decides on his or her school’s curriculum plan.
 This includes the number of courses, the types of courses and their availability to students.